IDAES/idaes-pse/docs/reference_guides/model_libraries/generic/property_models/helmholtz_parameters.rst

 Ideal Part of Dimensionless Helmholtz Free Energy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Predefined terms for the dimensionless Helmholtz free energy are outlined below.
 These expressions reflect the
-commmon equation families used to evaluate the Ideal part of Helmholtz energy.
+common equation families used to evaluate the Ideal part of Helmholtz energy.
 In each instance, :math:`\delta` is the reduced density amd :math:`\tau` is the inverse reduced temperature,
 with additional parameters defined within the parameter file for the component.